 Our dentistry services for dogs and cats include:

-- Check-in with the is doctor between 8:00am and 8:30am on the morning of the procedure.
-The doctor will discuss discharge times and aftercare instructions.
+- Check-in is between 8:00 am and 8:30 am on the morning of the procedure – the doctor will discuss discharge times and aftercare instructions

 - Offer a light meal and water that evening, and resume normal feeding the next day.